Child held at gunpoint after a 9-year-old and a 1-year-old killed | Suspect in custody

-MEMPHIS, Tenn. — Coahoma County Sheriff's Office (CCSO) said a man held a child at gunpoint after killing a 9-year-old girl and a 1-year-old boy in an overnight shooting at Coldwater River Road Apartments in Jonestown, MS on Monday, Jan.
+MEMPHIS, Tenn. — Coahoma County Sheriff's Office (CCSO) said a man held a child at gunpoint after killing a 9-year-old girl and a 1-year-old boy in an overnight shooting at an apartment complex in the 300 block of Coldwater River Road in Jonestown, Mississippi, on Monday, Jan.
 9.

 Jonestown is just a little over an hour away from Memphis.